system76/docs/_articles/upgrade-pop.md

 ---

 Pop!_OS 18.10 was released in October, 2018.
 This article explains how to upgrade from Pop!_OS 18.04 to Pop!_OS 18.10.
-If you are on Pop!_OS 17.10, please backup your files and reinstall the operating system as described here: [Install Pop](/articles/install-pop/).

 ### Create Installation USB